Home » Resources » UXO City Guides »

 Later in the war, Germany changed tactics, employing rapid single-engine fighter-bombers to stage lightning strategic and tactical bombing attacks.
 One of the largest such raids of the war targeted Canterbury, with the speed of the attackers making a response difficult.
 More than 60 Focke Wulf FW 190 fighter-bombers dropped at least 30 bombs, killing 33 and seriously injuring 55 others.

-If you need general advice about UXO risk mitigation in Canterbury, contact us and we’ll be happy to help.
+If you need general advice about UXO risk mitigation in Canterbury, contact us and we will be happy to help.

 * indicates required fields